sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 ![Enable SAP Translation Hub](fiori-ios-scpms-custom-app-translation-06.png)

 Click **Save** when done.
-The account is now added to the SDK for iOS Assistant:
+The account is now added to the SAP BTP SDK Assistant for iOS:

 ![Enable SAP Translation Hub](fiori-ios-scpms-custom-app-translation-07.png)